drublic/drublic/src/posts/55-conceptual-components/article.md

 Conceptual Components describe the way of how you structure a component in order to make the complexity of the component’s logic and presentation easier to understand.

+Conceptual Components focus on writing code that is easy to understand for developers.

 ### When to use Conceptual Components

 These are the things you should consider before putting state or life-cycle behavior into a Presentation Component: